 Different demographics shop and interact with the internet in distinct ways.
 51% of consumers who use mobile shopping apps open them inside the store to access discounts, compare prices, and research reviews.
 Meanwhile, 66% of Gen Z say in-store availability is important.
 By thoroughly studying the target audience, brands could push for further amalgamation of technology and elevate the shopping experience both in-store and online.
 Surveys are always a smart way to crowdsource ideas for improving the shopping experience.
 Gather feedback from customers to understand what can be improved in terms of sensory and visual experience.

 Adjust existing marketing plan

 Some brands find phygital marketing attractive because it helps them scale their in-store operations and overhead.
 Meanwhile, e-commerce brands might want to use phygital marketing to reach new audiences.
 Once you have the necessary data from customer feedback and surveys, it’s time to steer marketing strategies in a new direction to adapt to the new reality.
-Implementation of advanced technology like AI, chatbot, VR/AR etc can require significant investments.
-So marketing leaders must strategise on how to navigate through the new plan.
+Implementation of advanced technology like AI, chatbot, VR/AR, etc can require significant investments.
+So marketing leaders must strategize on how to navigate through the new plan.

 Prioritise customer experience